Sacrolabs/nestjs-boilerplate/README.md

 ## This boilerplate is based on nestjs and mikro-orm database - postgresql
 Installation process npm install
-In case of error try with npm install --legacy-peer-deps
+In case of error try with npm install --legacy-peer-deps after Cloning the repo and npm install run npx mikro-orm migration:create and migration:up New migrations folder will be created with file contains table data.

 ## How to use
 create folder in modules
 every new module must have user.controller.ts, user.service.ts and  user.module.ts,
 every new module will be imported in the app.module.ts

 ## User module contains service related userEntity userDto.
 one user table is created with name email and password.